sczerwinski-slav-dev/blob/README.md

 ## Licencing

 Each asset stored in this repository is licenced separately.
+Licence details can be found in `.md` files named the same as the image.
 Authors are credited in the relevant blog post, where applicable.